dantelepoole/transductx/README.md

 In the above example, the result will be `20`.
 However, to obtain this result the `numbers1to10` array had to be iterated over three times.
 Transduction is the technique for combining multiple map or filter operations with a reduce operation in such a manner that the input array only needs to be iterated over a single time.
-It won't make much of a difference for simple example above, but it can enhance performance significantly when processing large arrays.
+It won't make much of a difference in the simple example above, but it can enhance performance significantly when processing large arrays.

 For more details on how transductions works, see the following [article](https://codeburst.io/transduction-functional-programming-in-javascript-3b494758a868#:~:text=Transduction%20is%20a%20performance%20optimisation,function%20and%20an%20initial%20value.).

-Using `transducex` the example above would rewritten as:
+Using `transducex` the example above would be rewritten as:

 ```javascript